MizMaa is the combination of two Hebrew words: Mizrach and Maarav – which means East and West.

 When we look at the world, Israel represents one of the most dynamic centers of technological advancements.
 MizMaa will harness the best ideas and products from Israel’s technology sector to help companies and leaders access markets in the US and Asia.

 We know how to identify great leaders and companies to make them global successes.

 Today, the growth economies of China, Israel and the US are closer than ever.
 We will identify the best companies and entrepreneurs in Israel and help them succeed in the global marketplace.

 MizMaa’s executive leadership brings a proven global track record of entrepreneurship, venture capital and corporate finance with successful exits in Israel and US markets.

 We are always available.Anytime, Anywhere in the world.

-Isaac “Yitz” Applbaum is Co-Founder and General Partner of MizMaa Ventures.
+Isaac “Yitz” Applbaum is Co-Founder and Partner of MizMaa Ventures.
 He is currently a board member of Epistema, Anagog, Qed-it and PayKey.
 Previously, Applbaum was a Partner and Managing Director for Israel at Lightspeed Venture Partners, an early stage venture capital firm with over three billion dollars under management. .